syncfusion-content/angular-api-docs/api/angular/ejTab.md

         Facebook is an online social networking service headquartered in Menlo Park, California.
 Its website was launched on February 4, 2004, by Mark Zuckerberg with his Harvard College roommates and fellow students Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.The founders had initially limited the website's membership to Harvard students, but later expanded it to colleges in the Boston area, the Ivy League, and Stanford University.
 It gradually added support for students at various other universities and later to high-school students.
     </div>
     <div id="whatsapp">
-        WhatsApp Messenger is a proprietary cross-platform instant messaging client for smartphones that operates under a subscription business model.
+        WhatsApp Messenger is a proprietary cross-platform instant messaging client for smart phones that operates under a subscription business model.
 It uses the Internet to send text messages, images, video, user location and audio media messages to other users using standard cellular mobile numbers.
         As of February 2016, WhatsApp had a user base of up to one billion,[10] making it the most globally popular messaging application.
         WhatsApp Inc., based in Mountain View, California, was acquired by Facebook Inc. on February 19, 2014, for approximately US$19.3 billion.
     </div>
 </ej-tab>
-<button type="button" (click)="OnClick()">Additem</button>
+<button type="button" (click)="OnClick()">Add item</button>

 {% endhighlight %}